Please note: The Texas Division of Emergency Management (TDEM) portal includes testing providers that will assess fees and co-pays for their tests.

 At the first station they will identify you based on your government ID with picture and will walk you through some instructions using a flip chart

-The next station will take you through the actual testing process, where they will perform a swab deep into your nose.
-You will need to take a deep breath and lean your head back against the headrest.
+The next station will take you through the actual testing process, where they will perform either a saliva test or a swab deep into your nose.
+For the swab test you will need to take a deep breath and lean your head back against the headrest.
 The swab will take 20 seconds to complete and it is uncomfortable.
 Then they will bag your swab and send it for testing.
 You will be free to go once the swab is bagged.

 When will my results be available?